Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Related Work

 \section{Related Work}

-SMR~\cite{schneider_implementing_1990} equips a service with fault tolerance by replicating across $n$ replicas to withstand up to $f$ replica failures.
-The replicas use an SMR protocol to reach a consensus on the processing order of client requests.
+SMR~\cite{schneider_implementing_1990,distler_byzantine_2021} is a technique that equips a service with fault tolerance by replicating across $n$ replicas to withstand up to $f$ replica failures.
+The replicas use an SMR protocol to reach a consensus on the processing order of the client requests.
 Once the replicas agree on the order, they \emph{commit} the commands requested by the clients to their replicated commit logs; each replica then independently executes the commands from the commit log in the same order to ensure consistency across all replicas.
-This replication technique ensures that the replicas maintain a consistent state, thereby enabling the service to persist even if several replicas fail.
+In this way, SMR protocols guarantee strong consistency (specifically, linearizability~\cite{herlihy_linearizability_1990}) for write operations, ensuring that each replica maintains a consistent service state and allowing the service to continue operating even if several replicas fail.

 Replicas may experience \emph{crash} or \emph{Byzantine} faults during replication.
 In the former, a replica stops operating when it fails, and in the latter, a replica behaves arbitrarily when it fails.
 SMR is classified as a crash fault-tolerant SMR (CFT-SMR) or Byzantine fault-tolerant SMR (BFT-SMR) based on the assumed failure type.
 The CFT-SMR can tolerate up to $f$ crash faults with $n \geq 2f + 1$ replicas, whereas the BFT-SMR can tolerate up to $f$ Byzantine faults with $n \geq 3f + 1$ replicas.
-Many SMR~\cite{bessani_state_2014,van_renesse_paxos_2015,mao_mencius_2008,zhao_fast_2015,moraru_there_2013,yan_domino_2020} and geographical SMR protocols~\cite{yan_domino_2020, coelho_geographic_2018, mao_mencius_2008, moraru_there_2013} have been proposed in the literature.
+Many SMR~\cite{bessani_state_2014,van_renesse_paxos_2015,mao_mencius_2008,zhao_fast_2015,moraru_there_2013,yan_domino_2020} and geo-replicated SMR protocols~\cite{yan_domino_2020, coelho_geographic_2018, mao_mencius_2008, moraru_there_2013, tollman_epaxos_2021, geopaxos+} have been proposed in the literature.

-A service designer must have sufficient knowledge of the characteristics of several protocols to select an appropriate protocol for geographical SMR.
-However, to the best of our knowledge, a comprehensive survey that covers the various aspects of these protocols to help select an SMR protocol suited to the requirements of the designer remains lacking.
+A service designer must have sufficient knowledge of the characteristics of several protocols to select an appropriate protocol for geo-replicated SMR.
+However, to the best of our knowledge, a comprehensive survey covering the various aspects of these protocols to help select an SMR protocol suited to the requirements of the designer remains lacking.
 Although many studies that proposed SMR protocols compared their performances with those of existing protocols, their evaluations focused on demonstrating the superiority of the proposed protocols.
-These studies did not provide this information, and therefore, guidelines for selecting geographical SMR protocols are required.
+These studies did not provide this information, and therefore, guidelines for selecting geo-replicated SMR protocols are required.